Genius-Excel/practic_JS_Cousera/README.md

 * Inheriting properties of the base class.
 * Multile Inheritance.
 * Accessing properties of a Base class from a derived class.
+* Accessing methods of a Base class from a derived class.